Work Assist: helping employees stay in work

 - are at risk of losing your job because of your illness, injury or disability, and

-- aren’t already getting assistance from a Disability Employment Services provider
+- aren’t already getting adequate assistance from a Disability Employment Services provider

 Employees/workers helped by Work Assist do NOT need to: